From homotopy links to stratified homotopy theories: Simplicial Homotopy links and vertically stratified complexes

 Precomposing $H$ with $Q$ gives a sd-homtopy

 between $f$ and $f'$.
 In particular, if two maps are homotopic, they are also sd-homotopic.
 The analogous statement holds for stratified homotopies as well as in the pointed case. \end{remark}

 \begin{lemma} Let $\Delta^{\I}\to K \in \sS_P^{\Delta^{\I}}$ be an $\I$ pointed stratified simplicial set.
-Consider $\Hol_P^{\I}(K)$ with the induced pointing.
+Consider $\Hol_{\I}(K)$ with the induced pointing.
 Then, for each $n\geq 0$ there are natural bijections

 where $S^n$ is some triangulation of the $n$-sphere.
-The first bijection is induced by the adjunction $- \times \Delta^{\I} \dashv \Map(\Delta^{\I}, -)$, and the second by composing with an inverse to $\lv^k$ (in the homotopy category). \end{lemma} \begin{proof} The first map is a bijection since, by construction, the simplicial adjunction $-\times \Delta^{\I} \dashv \Map(\Delta^I, -)$ preserve sd-homotopies.
+The first bijection is induced by the adjunction $- \times \Delta^{\I} \dashv \Map(\Delta^{\I}, -)$, and the second by composing with an inverse to $\lv^k$ (in the homotopy category). \end{lemma} \begin{proof} The first map is a bijection since, by construction, the simplicial adjunction $-\times \Delta^{\I} \dashv \Map(\Delta^{\I}, -)$ preserve sd-homotopies.
 The second follows from the adjunction $\sd\dashv\Ex$, the fact that $\Exi$ defines a fibrant replacement in $\sS$, and that $S^n$ is a finite simplicial set (see \cref{rem:Weird_Cylinders} for more details).
-Note, that the map from the colimit is indeed well defined as the necessary commutativity conditions were already checked in the proof of \cref{theo:sdP_Approximation}. \end{proof} We can now conclude the proof of \cref{theo:simHolink_v_Top_Hol}. \begin{proof}[proof of \cref{theo:simHolink_v_Top_Hol}] Let $K$ be a stratified simplicial set, together with some pointing $\phi\colon \Delta^{\I} \to K$ corresponding to a basepoint in $\Hol_{\I}({K})$.
+Note, that the commutativity conditions needed to ensure that the map from the colimit is well defined were already checked in the proof of \cref{theo:sdP_Approximation}, specifically, in \cref{lem:tricky_Ex_diag}. \end{proof} We can now conclude the proof of \cref{theo:simHolink_v_Top_Hol}. \begin{proof}[proof of \cref{theo:simHolink_v_Top_Hol}] Let $K$ be a stratified simplicial set, together with some pointing $\phi\colon \Delta^{\I} \to K$ corresponding to a basepoint in $\Hol_{\I}({K})$.
 Consider the commutative diagram

 where the bottom horizontal map is induced by $\Hol_{\I}({K}) \to \Sing(\HolIP(\RealP{K}))$ and the top horizontal is given by first realizing and then precomposing with a homotopy inverse to $\Real{\lv^k}\times 1_{\Delta^{\I}}$.
 Note that the top horizontal map is well-defined since (stratified) sd-homotopies realize to (stratified) homotopies, by the fact that $\Real{\sd^k(S^n\times \Delta^1) \times \Delta^{\I}}$ is a cylinder for $\Real{\sd^k(S^n) \times \Delta^{\I}}$.